themexpert/onepager/readme.txt

 = Type of WordPress landing page you can build with OnePager =

-OnePager drag & drop page builder combined with our blocks is the most easiest WordPress landing page builder plugin in the market.
+WPOnepager drag & drop page builder combined with our blocks is the most easiest WordPress landing page builder plugin in the market.
 Here are some types of WordPress landing page you can create:

 * Business Landing Page
 * Under Construction Page